milos-p-lab/MarkdownGuideHtmlConverter/docs/index.md

 This library was built with one major principle in mind:

-> **Minimal, dependency-free, plug-and-play Markdown ⇄ HTML and AmigaGuide → HTML conversion.**
+> **Minimal, dependency-free, plug-and-play Markdown ⇄ HTML, AmigaGuide → HTML/MD, and Smart plain text → HTML conversion.**

 It is designed to be seamlessly integrated into: